reside-ic/packit-infra/README.md

 nix run .#update-ssh-keys
 ```

-and re-deploy to the server.
+Carefully review the changes to avoid locking yourself out and re-deploy to the
+server.

 ## How do I add a new Packit instance?